Psychology resources

 Check out the flyer for dates:

-Based on Eye Movement Desensitisation and Reprocessing therapy (EMDR), this two-session group approach focusses on processing traumatic events to reduce the associated distress.
+Based on Eye Movement Desensitisation and Reprocessing therapy (EMDR), this 2-session group approach focusses on processing traumatic events to reduce the associated distress.
 The details of these events will not be discussed.

 You could benefit from this group if you have experienced recent or distressing events, or are experiencing traumatic stress symptoms.
 Note that GTEP will involve processing a traumatic event in a group setting so it may bring up some distress for you.
 Do you feel ready to think about a distressing event?
 Could you mark out some time after the sessions to relax?
 If so, then this group could be for you.